wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     $ git clone http://github.com/wdenton/c4lj-dentographs
     $ cd c4lj-dentographs

 The last step is to set your R working directory to this same `c4lj-dentographs` directory.
-Either run R at the command line in that directory, or, if you're using RStudio, use Tools | Change Working Directory in the menu bar.
+Either run R at the command line in that directory, or, if you're using RStudio, use Tools | Set Working Directory in the menu bar.

 # Call numbers